 The Great Bay National Estuarine Research Reserve was designated in 1989 and is part of a network of 28 Reserves across the nation.
 The Great Bay Reserve is managed by the New Hampshire Fish and Game Department in cooperation with the National Oceanic and Atmospheric Administration (NOAA).
 The program sets aside important estuarine areas for long-term research, education and stewardship.

 Educational efforts of the Reserve are focused at the Great Bay Discovery Center and the Hugh Gregg Coastal Conservation Center in Greenland off Route 33.
-The 50-acre site includes a 1,700-foot boardwalk, a high-tide-only boat access, and indoor and outdoor exhibits featuring the cultural and natural history of the Great Bay Estuary.
-A new exhibit on coastal antique hunting and fishing artifacts was opened in 2010.
+The 50-acre site includes a 1,300-foot boardwalk, a high-tide-only boat access, and indoor and outdoor exhibits featuring the cultural and natural history of the Great Bay Estuary, as well as antique coastal hunting and fishing artifacts.
 The interpretive centers are open May to October and are free of charge.

-During the summer months, the Reserve holds a number of special programs including interpretive kayak tours, programs for children, and an evening lecture series.
-The Reserve also provides technical training for Coastal Decision Makers through its Coastal Training Program.
-The facilities feature a number of innovative technologies for managing stormwater and reducing energy consumption, including a porous pavement parking lot, composting toilets, solar roof and a geothermal heating and cooling system.
+Year round, the Reserve holds a number of special programs, including interpretive kayak tours and programs for children.
+The Reserve also provides technical training for coastal decision makers through its Coastal Training Program.
+The facilities feature a number of innovative technologies for managing stormwater and reducing energy consumption, including a porous pavement parking lot, composting toilets, solar roofing and a geothermal heating and cooling system.

 N.H.
 Fish and Game Department